manuelvarzen/danielmarcelino.github.io/_posts/2017-06-09-uk-general-election-2017-may-vs-june.md

 share: true
 category: blog
 tags: [R, rstats, Viz, Elections]
-excerpt: “Pundits have been asking themselves over the last days how did Theresa May’s gamble fail?
-I would say it could have been even worse.“
+excerpt: "Pundits have been asking themselves over the last days how did Theresa May's gamble fail?
+I would say it could have been even worse."
 published: true
 status: published
 comments: true